erlage/rad/README.md

   ]
 )
 ```
-Although it's very descriptive but some people might find it bit more verbose so there's also an alternative syntax for HTML widgets:
+There's also an alternative syntax for HTML widgets:
 ```dart
 div(
   children: [